Abu-Huzaifa123/Asic-Design-Class/README.md

 file:///home/abu-huzaifa/Pictures/Screenshots/Screenshot%20from%202024-10-17%2019-12-23.png![image](https://github.com/user-attachments/assets/ef6137a2-6ecd-4b62-a353-af32339d6195)

-## Lab-2: Simulation by iverilog and Gtkwave
+## Lab: Simulation by iverilog and Gtkwave

 **In this lab we have implemented the 2*1 mux using it's verilog code and test bench which is already present in the file that we have clone from the github in lab-1**